 When you've tried everything on in your wardrobe you'll know what makes you look (and, more importantly, feel) good.

 A few things most of us find out are that:

-- Dresses may be difficult (unless material is stretchy) to get it to fit your body and accommodate your new, larger, girls.
+Dresses may be difficult (unless material is stretchy) to get it to fit your body and accommodate breast implants.
 Fitted or tailored clothes will flatter the best.

-Getting clothes right after a BA is a dilemma you might not even have thought of.
+Getting clothes right after a breast augmentation is a dilemma you might not even have thought of.
 Most of us think of all the new possibilities but not so much about the chance we could end up feeling frumpy.

 It’s not all low-cut tops after a BA!

 To emphasize yet flatter your new bombshell figure, try to discover out how you want to dress up (or dress down) your new girls and have fun trying out different outfits.
 Done well, you can fight the frump and look amazing, you just have to understand your own body.